trentm/go-ecslog/README.md

 - "http": A lossless format similar to "default", but attempts to render HTTP-related ECS fields in HTTP request and response text representation.
   TODO: not yet implemented.

+# Troubleshooting

+`ecslog --self-debug ...` will log some limited internal debugging information.
+This is on stderr and is itself in ecs-logging format, so one can append the following to include rendered ecslog self-debugging inline:

+    --self-debug 2>&1 | ecslog

+For example:

+    ecslog ... my-log-file.log --self-debug 2>&1 | ecslog